nnqe/qe6502/README.md

 `qe6502` is a small, embeddable 6502/65C02 CPU emulator core built around an explicit external bus interface.
 The host owns memory and devices, services one bus request at a time, and feeds read data back on the following tick.

-The core focuses on deterministic bus-level behavior, low integration overhead, and stable integration surfaces for C, C++, JavaScript/WebAssembly, and other FFI users. `qe6502` is a CPU core, not a complete machine emulator.
+The core focuses on deterministic bus-level behavior, low integration overhead, and stable integration surfaces for C, C++, C#, JavaScript/WebAssembly, and other FFI users. `qe6502` is a CPU core, not a complete machine emulator.

 The fast native C API keeps the complete CPU state in a 16-byte `qe6502_t`.
 The stable ABI API uses a fixed 64-byte opaque context, and save/load snapshots are also fixed at 64 bytes.